Osprey®25 Comprehensive Optical Inspection Systems for Glass

 On the left, 3D image of glass sheet with pocket distortion.
 On the right the same glass sheet with LOW anisotropy

-Osprey 10 Inspections systems – Featuring the only optical technology that measures all forms of distortion.
+Osprey® Beyond distortion – Featuring the only optical technology that measures all forms of distortion together with surface & edge quality, and geometry measurement.

 Osprey® is designed to improve your bottom line and advance your opportunities with its complete, precise, and accurate inspections.